Introduction

 Seed fingerprint: zip32seedfp1qhrfsdsqlj7xuvw3ncu76u98c2pxfyq2c24zdm5jr3pr6ms6dswss6dvur

-The export-mnemonic
+The export-mnemonic command

-enables a BIP 39 mnemonic to be exported from a Zallet wallet.
+zallet export-mnemonic enables a BIP 39 mnemonic to be exported from a Zallet wallet.

 The command takes the UUID of the account for which the mnemonic should be exported.
 You

-can obtain this from a running Zallet wallet with zallet rpc z_listaccounts
+can obtain this from a running Zallet wallet with zallet rpc z_listaccounts.

-The mnemonic is encrypted to the same age
+The mnemonic is encrypted to the same age identity that the wallet uses to internally

 encrypt key material.
-You can then use a tool like [rage
+You can then use a tool like [rage] to decrypt the resulting

 file.